MaterializeInc/materialize/doc/developer/design/README.md

 ### Creation

-1. Copy the design document template to a new date-prefixed file in the design/ directory of the repository you’re working in, and fill it in.
+1. Copy the design document [template](./00000000_template.md) to a new date-prefixed file in the `design` directory of the repository you’re working in, and fill it in.
 2. Submit a pull request of your filled in design document.
 This makes it easy for others to add written comments.
 3. Identify your key stakeholders and socialize the design document